dfrho/nextjs-getinitialprops/README.md

-# getInitialProps Example Next.js Component
+# getStaticProps Example Next.js Component
 This is the companion code base for this blog post, [Understanding ISR in Next.js](https://www.espressocode.tech/blog/isg-nextjs).
-We are using `getInitialProps` to get data before the page is rendered (SSR) to populate the component's props.
+We are using `getStaticProps` to get data before the page is rendered (SSR) to populate the component's props.

 [Deployed on Netlify](https://eclectic-zabaione-3ea2da.netlify.app/)